Ronald McDonald House

 He has been volunteering with RMHC for just over six years, making the decision to volunteer after he retired.

 “When I retired I was enjoying life, it was good, but I wanted to do something as well.
 Ronald McDonald came up I don’t remember how or where.
 I just applied and they said ‘yes, come in’.
 I started off doing four hours a week, now it’s up to ten or twelve hours.
 I just enjoy it.
 It’s a nice environment to come into and people are always friendly.
 You feel you’re doing something, you get something out of it,” he says.

 Margaret has taken on a couple of roles, doing one shift a week at the family room at the hospital.
 She also assists the volunteer co-ordinator with admin support for the rest of her time.

 “Basically Kenny was already volunteering here and I’ve been to a few functions and I really liked the friendliness.
 I like the whole idea of the charity helping families,” she explains.

-The family room can be quite a challenging place, as families deal with a huge spectrum of emotions and are forced to deal with news both good and bad.
+The family room can be quite a challenging place, as families deal with a huge spectrum of emotions.
+But we are forced to deal with news both good and bad.

 No two shifts are alike in this rapidly changing environment.

-“In the hospital room it’s checking the nap room, changing sheets, doing washing, making cups of tea, chatting with the family – sometimes it’s playing a game with one of the children so mum gets time to have a cup of tea,” explains Margaret.
+“In the hospital room it’s checking the nap room, changing sheets, doing washing, making cups of tea, chatting with families.
+Sometimes it’s playing a game with a child so mum gets time to have a cup of tea,” explains Margaret.